 You might be saying, “Well once you create it, it’s done, right?
 You just start making sales and there is no additional work.”

-No, that’s not how passive income works.
+No, that’s not how passive income actually works.
 I spent a full year working on earning passive income through my Etsy shop.
 A full year where I spent the first 6 months thinking all I had to do was create it and they would come.
 For those first six months I made 3 sales.
 3 sales of $3 a piece – a whole $9 in passive income.

 Lucky for you, you will not have to spend the first six months waiting for that first sale.

 How To Sell Digital Downloads On Etsy

 There is a lot of work that goes into building passive income.
 Especially on Etsy.

 My husband and I both built passive income on RedBubble and TeePublic with designs.
 On our greatest month we made $600.
 So when I approached creating digital downloads for Etsy I thought this would be that easy.
 The fact is it is actually a lot harder than that.

 When I started taking Etsy seriously as a business venture I decided to do a lot of research in what other people, and what the most successful sellers were doing.